macrocosm-os/finetuning/README.md

 We welcome feedback!

-If you have a suggestion, please reach out on the Discord channel, or file an Issue.
+If you have a suggestion, please reach out on the Discord channel, or create an Issue in this repo.

 ---